bashbaugh/webpack-browser-extension-boilerplate/README.md

 # Webpack Browser Extension Boilerplate

-A simple template for creating Chrome extensions using webpack, SCSS and Firebase.
+A (really bad) template for creating Chrome extensions using webpack, SCSS and Firebase.

 ## Features